Last Updated on 12/28/2020 by FilipiKnow

 If you’re reading this article, you’ve most likely passed a professional licensure exam in the Philippines.

-It’s an achievement too elusive for thousands of other Filipinos so be grateful and pat yourself in the back.
+It’s an achievement too elusive for thousands of other Filipinos, so be grateful and pat yourself on the back.

-But as the initial excitement wears off, don’t forget that you have to overcome one last hurdle before you become a licensed professional: the PRC online registration.
+But as the initial excitement wears off, don’t forget that you must overcome one last hurdle before becoming a licensed professional: the PRC initial registration.

-In this comprehensive guide, we’ll walk you through the specific steps you need to take in order to register, take your oath, and finally get the PRC license you’ve been dreaming of.
+In this comprehensive guide, we’ll walk you through the steps to register, take your oath, and finally get the PRC license you’ve been dreaming of.

 Related Article: How to Apply for PRC Licensure Examination Online: An Ultimate Guide